 Virus-human host protein-protein interaction databases

 During the last decade numerous protein interactions between human viruses and their host cells have been mapped and more thoroughly investigated.
 Most of these efforts focused on relatively few viruses, such as Hepatitis C virus (2-5), Human Immunodeficiency Virus (6, 7), Influenza A virus (8), herpesviruses (9), including Epstein-Barr Virus (10, 11), but also Dengue (12) and a few others (13).
-As a consequence of many high-throughput screens a series of databases have been designed to capture the details of such interactions (Table 3).
-Several web-based resources aim to integrate pathogen–host molecular interactions and related data available in the literature.
-Some specialize on only one specific pathogen species such as HCVpro (14) and the HIV-1 Human Interaction Database at NCBI (15).
+As a consequence of many high-throughput screens, databases of PPIs have been filled with tens of thousands of virus-human interactions.
+The IMEx (International Molecular Exchange) consortium of databases has been particularly valuable, as members use a standard format (PSI-MS) for recording meta-data for PPIs.
+Importantly, this meta-data includes experimental evidence information.
+IMEx members and observers are BioGRID (23), DIP (24), IntAct (26), and MINT (27).
+Other generalist PPI databases include BIND (22), HPRD (25), and iRefInd (27).
+The Reactome database (28) also includes biochemical pathway information to facilitate understanding of PPI function.
+However, these generalist PPI databases are often very large and contain considerable internal redundancy as well as overlap among themselves.
+Therefore, web-based resources have been developed to integrate pathogen-host molecular interactions (PHI) and related data from these PPI databases (generic as well as PHI databases are shown in Table 3).
+Some PHI databases specialize on only one specific pathogen species such as HCVpro (14) and the HIV-1 Human Interaction Database at NCBI (15).
 A wider range of human specific viruses are covered by VirHostNet (16), VirusMentha (17), PHIDIAS (18), HPIDB (19), and PHISTO (20) which include interactions between human host and different viral and other pathogen proteins.

-In particular, HCVPro (HCV interaction database) is dedicated to only HCV and catalogues protein interactions for intraviral and virus–human systems.
+PHI databases of specific pathogen species may contain unique and extensive information for focused research.
+HCVPro (HCV interaction database) is dedicated to only HCV and catalogues protein interactions for intraviral and virus–human systems.
 Additionally, the database includes information on the structure and functions of HCV proteins (14).
-As for HIV, out of the over 17,000 HIV-1 – human PPIs reported in HIV-1db as of August, 2017, fewer than 7,000 are physical interactions while the number of direct interactions (rather than indirect PPIs in protein complexes) is unclear.
-While clear evidence of direct physical interactions is provided for some PPIs (e.g. “binds”, “phosphorylates”, “cleaves”), the evidence for others is weaker.
+As for HIV, out of the over 17,000 HIV-1 – human PPIs reported in HIV-1db (15) as of August, 2017, fewer than 7,000 are physical interactions and the number of direct (rather than complexed) interactions is unclear.
+While clear evidence of direct physical interaction is provided for some PPIs (e.g. “binds”, “phosphorylates”, “cleaves”), for others the evidence is weaker.
+Compared to PSI-MS standards, these evidence descriptors were generally more ambiguous.
 Using the most restrictive set of criteria, the number of physical and direct PPIs between HIV-1 and human proteins is about 1,600.
-Out of the additional ~ 5,400 physical interactions, the majority have neither evidence for nor against a direct interaction (e.g. “interacts with”, “stabilizes, “recruits”).
-While NCBI’s HIV-1DB is an invaluable resource for HIV-1 researchers, “mining” physical PPIs from the entire database confidently is difficult without manual inspection or natural language processing.
-Therefore, HIV-1db was omitted from some analyses in this review.
+Of the additional ~ 5,400 physical interactions, the majority have no evidence for nor against a direct interaction (e.g. “interacts with”, “stabilizes”, “recruits”).
+While NCBI’s HIV-1DB is an invaluable resource for HIV-1 researchers, it can be difficult to “mine” physical PPIs from the entire database confidently without manual inspection or natural language processing.
+PHI databases for only specific pathogens were omitted from deeper analysis in this review, even though some (e.g. HCVpro) follow PSI-MS standards.